anuragraj/anuragraj/README.md

 -->

+- 👨‍🎓 I'm Ph.D graduate in bioinformatics and compuatational proteomics.
-- 🔭 I’m currently working on developing analysis workflows for proteomics and proteogenomics.
+- 🔭 I work on developing methods and analysis workflows for proteomics and proteogenomics.
-- 🌱 I’m currently learning machine learning and advanced proteomics analysis methods.
+- 🌱 I keep learning about machine learning and advanced proteomics analysis methods.
 - 👯 I’m looking to collaborate on different bioinformatics analyses in the field of proteomics and genomics.
-- 💬 Ask me about India.
+- 💬 Ask me about bioinformatics and proteomics.
+Also, about India ;)
 - 📫 How to reach me: [anuragraj_](https://twitter.com/anuragraj_)
 - ⚡ Fun fact: Beginner to photography